 - Another way to determine whether PTL shipments are appropriate is the number of pallets used by your load.
-If it requires at least five pallets, then it is a candidate for PTL shipping.
+If it requires five to 14 pallets, then it is a candidate for PTL shipping.

 - If your shipment is large but doesn’t weigh a whole lot, it should be sent PTL.
 Loads like this are considered low-density, and because of their size generally, don’t fit the qualifications for LTL, but don’t really need all of the specialized services of an TL shipment.

 - If your shipment is especially fragile or you don’t want it to be handled often for any reason, PTL shipments are a great option.
 Because they stay on one truck the entire time they’re in transit, they aren’t handled nearly as much as the similar LTL option, which is often passed from truck to truck on the way to its destination.

 Before we get into the benefits of PTL shipping – of which there are many – it’s important that we take a second to consider how we should handle our partial freight shipments and prepare them for transit.

 Just like LTL and TL shipments, PTL loads need to be carefully evaluated prior to being shipped.
 When you’re preparing your PTL shipment to make sure you do the following:

 - Accurately weigh and measure all of the dimensions related to your shipment.
 That includes the width, height, length, and weight of your shipment.
 If you fail to properly record these dimensions, you might end up paying significant adjustment fees or be unable to load your freight onto the truck.